phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 Kill the server if it's running (CTRL+C), and start it up again using ``ruby server.rb``.

-Visit `http://localhost:4567 <http://localhost:4567>`__ again, and click the "Connect with SmartThings" link.
+Visit `http://localhost:4567 <http://localhost:4567>`__ again, and click the "Connect with PEA HiVE" link.

-This should prompt you to authenticate with your SmartThings account (if you are not already logged in), and bring you to a page where you must authorize this application.
+This should prompt you to authenticate with your PEA HiVE account (if you are not already logged in), and bring you to a page where you must authorize this application.
 It should look something like this:

 .. figure:: ../img/smartapps/web-services/preferences.png